-Many families make hard decisions, such as, do we pay for renovations to sell our house and tell our child they have to wait a year to go to college or wait to sell the house?
-Consider this, only 6% of students enroll in college after taking a year off from high school.
+Many families must make hard decisions, such as, do we pay for renovations to sell our house and tell our child they have to wait a year to go to college?
+Consider this, only 6% of students enroll in college after taking a year off after high school.
 This is a scary notion when you realize how much more a college graduation makes in their lifetime compared to a non-college graduate.

-In this article, I want to help you realize how expensive it can be to update your home by comparing home repairs to another large expense, college.
-Once you have all the information, you might think twice about massively renovating your house, and instead, choose to sell your house without updates.
+In this article, I want to help you realize how expensive it can be to update you home by comparing home repairs to another large expense, college.
+Once you have all this information, you might think twice about that massive renovation and choose to sell your house without updates.

 Cost of College

 Have you ever heard the saying “college isn’t cheap?”
-Well, it’s because the average four-year college tuition ranges from $37,640-$129,640.
+Well, it’s because the average four-year college tuition rates range from $37,640-$129,640.
 This doesn’t include the cost of books, a laptop, food, housing, laundry, transportation, parking fees, personal expenses and more.
-Students living off-campus can save when it comes to laundry and housing but instead will pay for gas and parking fees.
+Students living off campus can save when it comes to laundry and housing but instead will pay for gas, parking fees or bus tolls.
 To help you get an idea of tuition costs, here’s a table showing the average cost of a student’s tuition and fees.

 These costs might seem high, but keep in mind that the average high-school graduate earns around $30,000 a year vs. the average college graduate earning $50,000 a year.
 If you estimate that a student enters college when they’re 18, goes to school for four years, enters the work force right after, and retires at age 63 (U.S. average retirement age); the college graduate will earn an EXTRA $820,000 in their lifetime!